 “Irrational beliefs are like sexual differences between males and females.
 If you don’t find them, you haven’t looked in the right place.”
+(John Minor)

 Albert Ellis, the founder of rational emotive behavior therapy, was probably the best therapist ever in helping people recognize and defuse harmful irrational beliefs and to go on to lead happier, healthier, lives.
 He found that people irrationally distress themselves when they place unrealistic demands on themselves, others, and life.
 For example, if you believe that the world should conform to your expectations, you’ll routinely experience upsetting disparities between this conviction and reality.
 However, you may not see the connection.

 What would Dr. Ellis help you do to see an irrational thinking connection in a negative feeling and behaving pattern?
 Ellis would often start with the question, what are you telling yourself?
 Then, he would help you sort out rational from irrational thinking.
 He would help you work on changing self-defeating thoughts, emotions and behaviors.
 You’d progressively replace them with a functional outlook, emotions regulated by reality, and constructive actions.

 Believing, Behaving, and Changing

 Cognitive Behavior Therapy (CBT), a la Albert Ellis, has such an abundance of beneficial uses and interventions to build resilience that it’s challenging to describe them all.
 Here are 12 of Al Ellis’ insights that I find especially useful.
 I hope you find then as useful as I have found them to be.

 1. All humans are fallible.
 However, we aren’t equally fallible or equally physically healthy.
 We do well to recognize our fallibilities when they get in the way of our goals, and do something positive to get past them when it important that we do so.